 In their first year, students must complete the University's mandatory Relationship Violence and Sexual Misconduct training.
 Students do not need to enroll themselves in the course.
-They will automatically be assigned at the time the course must be completed, and they will receive email notification.
-The program is accessible from the Ability learning platform..
+They will

-1.4.
-Student Involvement and Leadership Opportunities in Geography Committees and Groups
+1.4 Student Involvement and Leadership Opportunities in Geography Committees and Groups